 Using different colors is the text equivalent of voice modulation.
 If you have a number in your text, it is best to show it in a different color and increase its size.
 Viewers tend to pay more attention to such text pieces and remember them longer.

-A small text size is difficult to read and becomes illegible when the video is displayed on a mobile device.
+Small text size is difficult to read and becomes illegible when the video is displayed on a mobile device.

-There are times when you may want your text to be the most dominant element in your video (as in the examples above), but most often the text should complement the image on screen, not overpower it.
+There are times when you may want your text to be the most dominant element in your video (as in the examples above), but most often the text should complement the image on the screen, not overpower it.

 One thing you must note is that the video frame is of a limited size.
 This why you must limit the text to as fewer words as possible.
 Too many words will force you to use a small font size and the message will get lost.